Home/ Blog / GMAT / GMAT Reading Comprehension: Strategy, Question Types and Practice

 Supporting Idea (Detail)

 Tests whether a specific claim is directly stated.
 The correct answer always points to a specific sentence.
-If you cannot identify that sentence, the answer is wrong regardless of how plausible it sounds.
+If you cannot identify that sentence, it’s a wrong answer regardless of how plausible it sounds.

 Signal: “according to the passage,” “the passage states,” “the author mentions”